 npx ts-node src/index.ts

-This example demonstrates how to bridge AWP with an existing protocol.
+This example demonstrates how to bridge AG-UI with an existing protocol.
 The key components are:

-1. AWP Agent Implementation: Create a class that extends AbstractAgent and implements the run method.
+1. AG-UI Agent Implementation: Create a class that extends AbstractAgent and implements the run method.

 2. Implement run(): Set up an agent or connect to an existing protocol.